 Occasionally, I've frustrated by the fact that I find information on an officer's pending "separation" from his job for serious misconduct or a pending internal affairs investigation and I disclose it to the prosecutor and they tell me that they do not consider it Brady and are not distributing it to the Public Defender's Office or to private criminal defense attorneys with open cases involving that same officer.

-Instead of getting frustrated, I should just file the motion to force them to disclose it to me (even through I might already have it).
+Instead of getting frustrated, I should just file the motion to force them to disclose it to me (even though I might already have it).
 It might also lead to the discovery of related information that I do not have in my possession and have no way to obtain otherwise.
 That will also clarify their obligations in their other cases where the disclosure has not been made.
 If defense attorneys did that every time - it would start to change the way prosecutors think about their obligations.

 Videos on the Florida Public Defender Association's Website: